"

 Octave Designation

-• In order to know the exact pitch you are referring to, we use an octave designation.
+• To identify the exact pitch, we use an octave designation.

-• An octave designation is a subscript number to the right of the note name.
+• An octave designation is a subscript number placed to the right of the note name.

-• Octave designation numbers change with C, so after B3 comes C4.
+• Octave designation numbers increase with C, so after B3 comes C4.

 Directions: